Cube World

 Cube World is an action role-playing game developed and published by Picroma for Microsoft Windows.
 Wolfram von Funck, the game's designer, began developing the game in June 2011, and was later joined by his wife, Sarah.
-An alpha version of the game was released in July 2013, but saw sparse updates and communication from von Funck, with many considering the game to be vaporware until he officially released it on September 30, 2019.
+An alpha version of the game was released on July 2, 2013, but saw sparse updates and communication from von Funck, with many considering the game to be vaporware until he officially released it on September 30, 2019.

 Gameplay

 In Cube World, the player explores a large voxel-based world.
 It contains dungeons, including caverns and overworld castles, as well as biomes including grasslands, snowlands, deserts, and oceans.
 Players can use items such as hang gliders and boats to traverse the world more quickly.

 The game features character creation, which involves the player first choosing a race and sex, then customising the look of the character.
 The player then chooses one of four classes: warrior, rogue, ranger, or mage, each of which have access to unique armour, weapons, and abilities.
 The world is populated with monsters and creatures that can be killed for better armor and weapons, which results in stronger stats and abilities and allows players to choose specializations which best suit their playstyle, such as warriors being able to choose between focusing on damage or defensive abilities, or mages focusing on damage or healing abilities.
 Players can also tame animals, such as sheep or turtles, which fight alongside them, or, in some cases, can be ridden to traverse the world more quickly.
 Crafting is also a part of the game; it allows players to create food, potions, weapons, and armor, as well as cosmetics.